ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/concepts/single-asset-vault.md

 To prevent depositors from exploiting potential losses by redeeming shares early and shifting the full loss onto the remaining depositors, the vault tracks unrealized losses (or paper loss) using the `LossUnrealized` attribute in the `Vault` ledger entry.

 Because the unrealized loss temporarily decreases the vault's value, a malicious depositor may take advantage of this by depositing assets at a lowered price and redeeming shares once the price increases.

+For example, consider a vault with a total value of $1.0m and total shares of $1.0m.
+Let's assume the unrealized loss for the vault is $900k:

+1. The new exchange rate is calculated as:

+    ```js
+    // ExchangeRate = (AssetTotal - LossUnrealized) / ShareTotal
+    exchangeRate = (1,000,000 - 900,000) / 1,000,000
+    ```

+    The exchange rate value is now **0.1**.

+2. After the unrealized loss is cleared, the new effective exchange rate would be:

+    ```js
+    // ExchangeRate = AssetTotal / ShareTotal
+    exchangeRate = 1,000,000 / 1,000,000
+    ```

+    The exchange rate is now **1.0**.

+A depositor could deposit $100k assets at a 0.1 exchange rate and get 1.0m shares.
+Once the unrealized loss is cleared, their shares would be worth $1.0m.

 To mitigate this, the vault uses separate exchange rates for deposits and redemptions.

 #### Exchange Rates

 A single asset vault uses **two distinct exchange rates**:

-- **Deposit Exchange Rate**: When a depositor adds assets to the vault, they receive shares based on the current exchange rate, which is calculated as the ratio of _total shares_ to _total assets_.
+- **Deposit Exchange Rate**: When a depositor adds assets to the vault, they receive shares based on the current exchange rate.
 This ensures that new deposits do not unfairly impact the value of existing shares.

 - **Withdrawal Exchange Rate**: When shares are redeemed, the vault ensures that unrealized losses are accounted for, so depositors cannot withdraw more than the vault’s true asset value.
   - **Redemptions**: If a depositor redeems a specific number of shares, the vault calculates the asset amount based on the ratio of _total assets_ to _total shares_, adjusted for unrealized losses.